determined-ai/determined/docs/release-notes/README.md

 1. As part of the release process, the release manager merges the individual release note files together into the `docs/release-notes.txt` file, creating a new version heading.
 2. Delete the individual files from `docs/release-notes/`.
-3. Do additional copy editing and formatting as needed.
+3. Additional copy editing and formatting as needed.